prommis/prommis/docs/superstructure/superstructure_function_documentation.rst

 :math:`max \: workers` is a parameter representing the maximum number of workers that can be employed.

-To ensure only a single number of workers are employed, :eq:`eq:workers4` is formulated:
+To ensure only a single number of workers is employed, :eq:`eq:workers4` is formulated:

 .. math::
    :label: eq:workers4